 Custom cursors are not a new trend, in fact, Myspace introduced them already in the mid-2000s in their profiles.
 But this is a comeback that brings new geometric shapes and custom coding.
 Repeating the colors or design of your logo in your cursor can also be a great way to incorporate your branding and engage your users with your brand by playing with the shapes.

 Impero shows how you can playfully integrate an unusual cursor.
 In their case, the yellow circle interacts with the website and lets you mark text.
 When you scroll over the navigation, you will see how the elements move according to the cursor.
 Just be careful cause you might end up searching all over the website for easter eggs and joyful ways to use the cursor.

 3. Use Animated Illustrations and Micro-Interactions

 Do you remember the times when almost all creative and smashing websites animated with Flash?
 It was relatively easy to create these animations, and more and more designers filled their sites with fancy animations until it became too much for everyone to bear.
 Then the animations disappeared, making room for a more minimalist design approach.

-Today, hardly any site uses Flash (End of Life for Flash players is the end of December 2020).
+Today, hardly any site uses Flash (Adobe ended their support for Flash players in December 2020).
 However, with the new browser technologies such as HTML5, WebGL, and WebAssembly, web designers and developers can stylishly reintroduce animations into the web.